tinygiant98/aoc2022/README.md

 Day 16:  Oh, good lord.
 I had no idea how to start (or finish) this one.
 After a bit of research, I stumbled onto the floyd-warshall method for using matrix math to calculate the required distances to each valve, so building all the matrices was easy.
 I had no idea where to go from there and after spending (wasting?) several hours trying to start a solution, I consulted the megathread and fully lifted the pressure calculation portion.
 I realized that I'd reached a limitation on this puzzle, so I used it as a learning experience.
 Also, forced the use of npeg to parse the input, which worked great.
 Scanf has been working, but I wanted to try something different here.

 Day 17:  Ugh.
 No files.
 Corrupted before I could finish part 2.
-Might come back to this.
+Might come back to this.  (edit) Throwing up someone else's work here just to have a record for reference if I ever need it.
+Part 1 is just Tetris, which was pretty easy.
+Something happened with my files and corrupted my source code before I finished Part 2.
+Only 1 star for me today because my Part 1 worked (on the first try!).
+Part 2 was too demoralizing the first time for me to go back and re-attempt, so here's someone else's code for you too look at (note:  this code didn't work for my input, but was very close).

 Day 18:  Nice.
 Pretty straightforward, especially Part 1.
 Basic flood filling did the trick for Part 2.